kamuju25/opentelemetry-microservices-k8s/aws-ec2-devops-setup/aws-account-setup.md

 ## Introduction

-Setting up an AWS account is your first step into the world of cloud computing.
+Setting up an AWS account is your first step into cloud computing.
+Below is a step-by-step guide to help you create your AWS account and begin using it.

 ## Step-by-Step AWS Account Setup

-`Step 1: Open the AWS Registration Page`
+### Step 1: Open the AWS Registration Page

   - Navigate to the AWS sign-up website [AWS-Sign-up](https://aws.amazon.com/)
   - Click on Create an AWS Account